yvett-edina/SiemensJava2025/README.md

 - Test thoroughly to ensure functionality is preserved

 ## Your Assignment
-  The Project should follow the following structure:
+  The Project should have the following structure:

 ![image](https://github.com/user-attachments/assets/ab45f225-ff1f-4ff7-bbaa-3d5d0c21e7b1)

 ⓘ